 They glom onto a host.
 Creep around.
 Dig in.
 Gorge on blood.
 Yuck.

 Worse, tick numbers are rising in Lake County, Wisconsin and northern Illinois.
 Mild winters and a robust deer herd (which carries ticks) are often blamed.

 Ticks Can Spread Lyme Disease

-Ticks are repulsive creatures.
+Ticks are repulsive insects.
 They can be dangerous, too.
 The pinhead-size deer tick (one of two tick species in this area) can transmit Lyme disease.
 Its symptoms include a ring-shaped rash and fatigue; long-term effects can extend to injuring organs and the nervous system.
 Permanent disability is a very real possibility.

 The Centers for Disease Control and Prevention estimate that 300,000 Americans contract Lyme disease annually.
 Don’t be one in Lake County.
-If you have ticks in your yard or are concerned about the possibility, contact The Mosquito Guy
+If you have ticks in your yard or are troubled about the possibility, contact The Mosquito Guy